RyanAmeri/blog/0006_vscode_tips.md

-# Tips and Tricks for getting the most out of VS Code
+# Getting the most out of VS Code as a Web Developer

+Lessons from taking the Visual Studio Code course on [Frontend Masters](https://frontendmasters.com/courses/visual-studio-code/) by [Mike North](https://mike.works)

 Overview